-The Committee may, during the course of its review, determine that it requires more information from the applicant or from a third party on behalf of the applicant.
+The Committee may, during the course of its review, determine that it requires more information from the applicant or a third party on behalf of the applicant.
 If this is the case, the Committee will adjourn the review and direct College staff to write to the applicant.
-Typically, an applicant is informed that additional information is to be received within a specified period of time.
-Furthermore, an applicant, when asked to contact a third party for additional information, is entitled to review and make written submissions on the new information.
+Typically, an applicant is informed that additional information is to be received within a specified time frame.

+Furthermore, an applicant who is asked to contact a third party for additional information, is entitled to review and make written submissions on the new information.